 Richard has a deep love and fascination for typography.
 He created Clearleft’s Fontdeck web service, in partnership with OmniTI.
 As a self-appointed web typography evangelist, Richard is chief organiser of Clearleft’s Ampersand web typography conferences.
 He also put together webtypography.net which translates Bringhurst’s typographic guidelines into CSS, recently open sourced.
 He has a web typography book in the works with Five Simple Steps.

 Richard is a member of the IxDA, London IA group and ATypI.
 He has spoken at numerous conferences on prototyping and typography, including An Event Apart, UIE’s Web App Summit and UX London.

 Away from the office

-For some reason Richard still buys CDs and vinyl, and he occasionally records new episodes for ClagTunes, his music podcast.
+For some reason Richard still buys CDs and vinyl, and seems to be the de facto arbiter of musical taste in the office.
 He writes about the web and typography on his blog.
-His favourite font is currently Premiera designed by Thomas Gabriel of Typejockeys.
+His favourite font is currently Ingeborg designed by Thomas Gabriel of Typejockeys.

 Reflections on Ampersand New York 3rd Nov 2013

 I’m writing this on a Boing 747 headed back to Heathrow, having spent four splendid days in New York.